 10. How much?

-Check for prices from other companies that sell or buy comic books such as Dylan Universe Comics.
+You can easily check the prices or get offers from other comic book companies that trade in comic books such as Dylan Universe Comics.

 11. Think About Storage & Costs!

 One of the most important parts of keeping your comic books is to store them under optimal conditions.
 You don’t want to risk losing the grade of the comic book.
 To store your comic books in top condition mainly depends upon how you store them.
 You can keep your comic books in optimal condition by storing them in plastic bags and protective cardboard boxes.
 These boxes and plastic bags are cheap and will likely aid a lot in preserving the condition of your comic books.
 They will even protect your comic books from getting damaged during transportation or from all sorts of damage if you are planning to keep your comic books for the long term.